rojo-rbx/rojo.space/docs/properties.md

 Not implemented.

 ### String
-A string.
+For both implicit and explicit values, the format is a string.

 ```json
 "Hello, world!"
 ```

 ### Tags
-A list of strings, where each string is a tag.
+For both implicit and explicit values, the format is a list of strings, where each string is a tag.

 ```json
 [